Corey Parker (actor)

-Corey Parker (born July 8, 1965) is an American actor and acting coach.
+Corey Parker (July 8, 1965 – March 5, 2026) was an American actor and acting coach.

-Early life

-Corey Parker was born in New York City.
-He is the son of actress Rochelle Natalie "Rocky" Parker (1940–2014) and her second husband, John David Haas.
-Parker began his acting career at the age of four, starting in television commercials.
-He later attended the High School of Performing Arts in New York City.

 Career

 Following high school, Parker committed to acting full-time.
-He is a member of the Actors Studio and the Ensemble Studio Theater.
-Parker performed onstage at the 61st Academy Awards in 1989.
+He was a member of the Actors Studio and the Ensemble Studio Theater.
+He performed onstage at the 61st Academy Awards in 1989.

-Movies in which Parker has appeared include Biloxi Blues, Willy/Milly, White Palace, Friday the 13th: A New Beginning, and How I Got into College.
+Films in which Parker has appeared include Biloxi Blues, Willy/Milly, White Palace, Friday the 13th: A New Beginning, and How I Got into College.
 He has also appeared on television in series including Thirtysomething, Broadway Bound, Blue Skies, Love Boat: The Next Wave, and co-starred with Téa Leoni in the 1992-93 Fox sitcom Flying Blind.

-He later had a recurring role on the sitcom Will & Grace as the character Josh.
-His television movies include The Lost Language of Cranes for the BBC, Mr. and Mrs. Loving, Courage with Sophia Loren, A Mother's Prayer, and Destiny, The Elizabeth Taylor Story.
+He later had a recurring role on the sitcom Will & Grace as the character "Josh".
+His television movies include The Lost Language of Cranes for the BBC; Mr. and Mrs. Loving; Courage with Sophia Loren; A Mother's Prayer; and Destiny, The Elizabeth Taylor Story.

-An acting coach, Parker has been guest artist at Rhodes College and at the University of Memphis.
-He was the official acting coach for CMT's Sun Records and will also work as a coach on Ms. Marvel.
-Parker is a guest instructor at HB Studio.
+Parker was guest artist at Rhodes College and at the University of Memphis.
+He was the official acting coach for CMT's Sun Records and also worked as a coach on Ms. Marvel.
+Parker was a guest instructor at HB Studio.

+Death

+Parker died from cancer in Memphis, Tennessee, on March 5, 2026, at the age of 60.